Physical Education

 Welcome to our Physical Education Team

 Miss Sinclair (Year 6) has a passion for all things PE.
 She specialised in Primary PE during her Primary Education degree.
-Outside of school Becky loves playing Netball and challenging herself with other sporting goals such as triathlons and mounatin climbing.
+Outside of school Becky loves playing Netball and challenging herself with other sporting goals such as triathlons and mountain climbing.

 Intent